adivyoseph/amd_nri_plugin/README.md

 **SysFs:** This is the default.
 On bare metal Linux the sysFs information can be trusted.

 **Config Profile:** The plugin uses a config file with YAML format location ```/etc/nri/amdccx/config.yaml```.
-This toplogy profile is taken from the node label and topology is built from profile data, ignore sysFs.
-Used for public cload instances that do not accurately advertise the underlying physical topology accurately into a guest OS.
-The etcd node labels are search to find a worker nodes (instance) profile (see config file sample below).
+This toplogy profile is taken from the node label and topology is built from profile data, ignoring sysFs.
+Used for public cload instances that do not accurately advertise the underlying physical topology into a guest OS.
+The etcd node labels are searched to find a worker nodes (instance) profile (see config file sample below).

 ```
 ---